PipeOpsHQ/pipeops-k8-agent/README.md

 - **Real-time Heartbeat**: Regular interval with cluster metrics (node/pod counts)
 - **Integrated Monitoring**: Prometheus, Loki, Grafana, and OpenCost

-## Gateway Proxy for Private Clusters
+## Gateway Proxy for Private Clusters (Optional)

-The agent automatically detects private clusters (those without public LoadBalancer IPs) and enables gateway proxy functionality:
+**IMPORTANT**: Gateway proxy is DISABLED by default for security.
+Enable only if you want to expose your cluster externally.

+The agent can optionally monitor ingresses and register routes with the control plane for external access:

+- **Opt-in Feature**: Must be explicitly enabled via `agent.enable_ingress_sync: true`
-- **Automatic Detection**: Identifies cluster type on startup
+- **Automatic Detection**: Identifies cluster type (private vs public) on startup
-- **Ingress Watching**: Monitors all ingress resources across namespaces
+- **Ingress Watching**: Monitors all ingress resources across namespaces when enabled
 - **Route Registration**: Registers routes with controller via REST API
 - **Custom Domains**: Support for custom domain mapping
 - **TLS Termination**: Secure HTTPS access at gateway level